Learn about data modeling to improve your business

-Collecting large amounts of data supports organizational goals and helps businesses of all kinds to improve their competitive positioning.
+Collecting large amounts of data supports organizational goals and helps businesses of all kinds improve their competitive positioning.

 But before you can put that data to work for your company, you must first learn how to visualize the various ways it’s connected.
 Doing so allows you to organize, store, and access it better.
-To really bring your data to life, you’ll need to understand data modeling.

 What is data modeling?